 3. EU-wide Child Guarantee Operational Framework will be developed, verified and recommended to the Commission in order to inform the implementation of the Child Guarantee by EU Member States as well as its monitoring of progress and outcomes by the Commission and states.
 This framework will include common and comparable monitoring indicators, including also country-specific ones, which will be compiled in a scoreboard.
 It will contain recommendations for strengthening national statistical offices and data systems, as well as ‘models’ of National Action Plans to tackle child poverty and social exclusion of children

 In Croatia the specific interventions in the framework of Phase III of the Child Guarantee aim to ensure access to integrated, multidisciplinary, adequately resourced community and family-based support services, pre-primary-education and early childhood intervention for children living in precarious situations (including families living in poor households, with special focus on Roma children and families) and children with disabilities in the Medjimurje District in Croatia.

-2 TARGET GROUPS: children with disabilities and children in precarious family situations, children wit minority racial or ethnic background (particularly Roma)
+3 TARGET GROUPS: children with disabilities and children in precarious family situations, children wit minority racial or ethnic background (particularly Roma)

 1 DISTRICT: Medjimurje and 7 municipalities